 She glanced at Robinson Miller once more.
 "Yes.
 Or I tried.
 For all good it did me.
 We've never tried to file any kind of legal claim, since I have nothing to support it."

-Thorn could not tell whether she was fantasizing or not He felt sure she was not simply lying.
+Thorn could not tell whether she was fantasizing or not.
+He felt sure she was not simply lying.
 He asked, in curiosity: "What would you have done with the painting, Mary?
 If it had actually come to you?"

 Her laugh was surprisingly gentle.
 "Why, hung it over Robby's Salvation Army sofa.
 No, I'd have sold it, of course.
-I would have hoped to be able to sell it to some museum, where everybody would be able to see it for a change...
+I would have hoped to be able to see it for a change . . .
 Del didn't care for museums, you know, he thought they were more arrogant and greedy than anybody else.
-The people who run them... did you get a chance to look at the painting closely?
+The people who run them . . . did you get a chance to look at the painting closely?
 It's really so beautiful."